codeforamerica/form-flow/README.md

 or deleting the upload.
 The cancel link will only be present before the file has finished uploading, once the upload is complete it will become a delete link.

+#### Thumbnails

+If the file has an extension of .jpg, .png, .bmp or .gif, DropZone will create a thumbnail for that image and display it on the screen.

+For files with extensions other than the ones listed (like tif files and various document formats), we will display a default image for those thumbnails.

+We do not store the thumbnails on the server side at all.

+### Configuring the Dropzone Widget

 #### Accepted file types

 In the [application.yaml](#application-configuration) file, an implementor may